 When we go away we always do the self-catering thing so that we can pretend we live in the area while we’re there; we like to do the every day things but in a different place and somehow that really does feel like a break, you know?
 And I’m picky as hell too when it comes to choosing somewhere to stay.
+I want to be wooed by an architectural home.
 I mean, I actually annoy myself when we’re looking as, unless it’s a serious minimalist holiday home I will end up rejecting a lot of places.
 Then I found The Chickenshed and sheeeeesh-it was like someone picked all the plus points out of my head and made it happen, in the Wye Valley, Monmouthshire.

 Where do I start?
 Maybe the fact that it was once indeed a poultry shed and a derelict one at that, until owner Sue Peacock bought it at auction and transformed it into a holiday let with award winning architects Hall & Bednarczyk.
 Staying true to its agricultural roots, the space is largely open plan with high beamed ceilings using industrial materials such as concrete (polished) cedar wood cladding and a corrugated roof.
 Nothing so fancy for the chickens, but in its new form it has become a design lovers dream.